wolfgangmeyers/topdownrpg/architecture.md

 ## 5. Additional Notes

-*   The refactoring significantly reduced the complexity of `GameScene`, making it primarily a coordinator.
+*   The refactoring significantly reduced the complexity of `GameScene` and `GameplayController`, making them primarily coordinators.
-*   New classes (`EntityManager`, `TerrainManager`, `SceneStateManager`, `GameplayController`, `CreativeController`, `SceneRenderer`, `DoorExit`) now encapsulate specific responsibilities, improving modularity and maintainability.
+*   New classes (`EntityManager`, `TerrainManager`, `SceneStateManager`, `GameplayController`, `CreativeController`, `SceneRenderer`, `DoorExit`, `SceneTransitionSystem`) now encapsulate specific responsibilities, improving modularity and maintainability.
 *   Clearer distinction between core rendering (`Renderer`) and scene-specific rendering (`SceneRenderer`).
 *   Persistence logic is isolated in `SceneStateManager` (for scene) and `Game` (for player).
 *   Input handling logic is separated based on game mode (`GameplayController`, `CreativeController`).
-*   Scene transitions handle saving/loading and context passing.
+*   Scene transitions are centralized in the dedicated `SceneTransitionSystem`.
 *   Dynamic world/grid dimensions handled by `TerrainManager` and `SceneRenderer`.